pandulapeter/beagle/README.md

 [![](https://jitpack.io/v/pandulapeter/beagle.svg)](https://jitpack.io/#pandulapeter/beagle)

 Note: If your project contains multiple modules, you might want to use Beagle in all of them so that you can access its logging capabilities from everywhere.
-In this case specifying the dependencies in your core module and exposing them through the **api** keyword instead of **implementation** might be a reasonable idea.
+In this case specifying the dependencies in your core Android module and exposing them through the **api** keyword instead of **implementation** might be a reasonable idea.

 ### Step 3: Initialize the library
 Just one line of code, preferably in the Application's onCreate() method: